Characters: Dragon Age II – Post-Release Characters

 - Evil Sorcerer: Even before he became an actual monster.

-- Have You Seen My God?: He is visibly disturbed by the fact that Dumat is no longer around to answer his calls.
+- Have You Seen My God?: He's visibly disturbed by the fact that Dumat is no longer around to answer his calls.

 - Humanoid Abomination: Like the Archdemon, he's able to call those with the Taint to him and can even jump vessels when his body is destroyed.
-However, unlike the Archdemon who is always destroyed trying to possess someone with a soul, he's capable of doing so and surviving.
+However, unlike the Archdemon, who's always destroyed trying to possess someone with a Grey Warden's soul, he's capable of doing so and surviving.

 - Large Ham: It might have something to do with being originally a Tevinter Magister, who are in essence the Thedas answer to what goeth before a fall.